pjcigan/obsplanning/examples/classic_obsplots.md

 ![Plot of multiple visibility tracks through the night](../images/crab_visibility_tracks2.jpg "Multiple target elevation tracks over the course of the night")

+This function is actually just a convenience function for calling obs.plot_observing_tracks() with the default option for a dark nighttime background color (light_fill=False).
 There is an option for a light-color background fill, which may be more suitable for daytime or other observations that are not dark-limited.
 The daytime is now represented by color shading and the nighttime has no fill.
 Here is an example of observing a couple different targets from a telescope observing during the daytime.
 ```python
 ngc1052=obs.create_ephem_target('NGC1052','02:41:04.7985','-08:15:20.751')
 mrk348=obs.create_ephem_target('Mrk348','00:48:47.14','+31:57:25.1')